Back to templates

 Can I email an end tenancy notice?

 Email rules vary.
-Some provinces or agreements have strict service requirements, so verify the accepted delivery method.
+Some provinces or agreements have strict service requirements.